NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE U.S.

 About the Moss Lake Gold Project

-The Project is located approximately 100 km west of the city of Thunder Bay, Ontario.
+The Moss Lake Gold Project is located approximately 100 km west of the city of Thunder Bay, Ontario.
 It is accessed via Highway 11 which passes within 1 km of the property boundary to the north.
-The Project consists of 282 unpatented and patented mining claims that are 100% owned by Wesdome’s subsidiary, Moss Lake Gold, and cover 14,292 hectares.
+The Moss Lake Gold Project covers 14,292 hectares and consists of 282 unpatented and patented mining claims.

 The East Coldstream Deposit is a shear-hosted disseminated-style gold deposit which locally outcrops at surface.
 It has been drilled over a 1.3 km length and to depths of 200 m with 138 holes completed between 1988 and 2017.
 The deposit remains largely open at depth and may have the potential for expansion along strike.
 Historic drill hole highlights from the East Coldstream Deposit include 4.86 g/t Au over 27.3 m in C-10-15.

 The historically producing North Coldstream Mine is reported to have produced significant amounts of copper, gold and silver4 from mineralization with potential iron-oxide-copper-gold deposit style affinity.
 The exploration potential immediately surrounding the historic mining area is not currently well understood and historic data compilation is required.

 The Hamlin Zone is a significant occurrence of copper and gold mineralization, and also of potential iron-oxide-copper-gold deposit style affinity.
 Between 2008 and 2011, Glencore tested Hamlin with 24 drill holes which successfully outlined a broad and intermittently mineralized zone over a strike length of 900 m.
 Historic drill hole highlights from the Hamlin Zone include 0.9 g/t Au and 0.35% Cu over 150.7 m in HAM-11-75.